jaredcunha/jaredcunha.github.io/src/blog/2020-02-18-redesigning-in-the-open.md

 This will be more than a redesign.
 I’ve been wanting to rearchitect the entire thing, moving from Jekyll to [Eleventy](https://www.11ty.dev/), updating the build and deployment process, and so on.
 You can see the work being done in the [GitHub repo for this site](https://github.com/jaredcunha/jaredcunha.github.io).

 I will post updates here to document notable updates as I move forward.

 ---
+## May 13, 2020

+The landing page will feature my four most recent posts.
+I’m well aware that only two could even be considered “recent.”
+This is where I’m starting to think more about my CSS architecture.
+The list of posts on the homepage is a variant of what appears on the blog index.
+I’m still not 100% certain how this is all going to fit together yet and that is completely fine.
+I tend to do a lot of my design work inside the browser so the code, like the design, is very much a rough sketch what is to be.
+But after stepping away and letting the dust settle—so to speak—how to apply fidelity, in both design and code, will materialize.
+I like where this is going.
+The aesthetic is sort of a throwback to the type of design I enjoyed doing much earlier in my career, with a mix of photography and paint textures.

+---
 ## May 12, 2020